 Ahead of results, Priyanka urges party workers to not lose hope over exit polls predictions

 New Delhi, May 21: Congress General Secretary for Uttar Pradesh East Priyanka Gandhi Vadra appealed to the party workers to not take the results of exit polls seriously and do not believe in rumours.
-Priyanka said that the exit polls results are showing comfortable victory for BJP and its allies in Lok Sabha poll only to break the morale of Congress workers.
+Priyanka said that the exit polls results are showing comfortable victory for Bharatiya Janata Party (BJP) and its allies in Lok Sabha poll only to break the morale of Congress workers.

 In an audio message, Priyanka said: "Don't lose your heart by the exit polls as these are being spread to lower your morale."